 Your BAMS Submission

-- If you have a question about content to be submitted, please write to firstname.lastname@example.org.
+- If you have questions about content to be submitted, please contact Jeff Waldstreicher.

-- If you have a question regarding peer review, please write to Andrea Herbst-Horner.
+- If you have questions about peer review, please contact Andrea Herbst.

 - Please be aware that revisions are expected from authors within one or two months of the initial decision (one month for minor revisions and two months for major revisions).
 Authors may be granted a longer revision period for complex revisions or may be granted an extension by the editor in charge of the manuscript in appropriate circumstances.